-Figure 6.1: Cumulative Return Comparison for WMT(Walmart)

-The risk-return analysis demonstrates the strategy's ability to maintain favorable risk-adjusted returns, with top performers achieving Sharpe ratios above 2.0.
-For instance, Walmart (WMT) demonstrated exceptional performance with a 48.18% return and a 72.73% win rate, indicating a high return for the risk taken.
-The trading frequency analysis offers valuable insights for enhancing strategy.
+The risk-return analysis demonstrates the strategy’s ability to maintain favorable risk-adjusted returns, with top performers achieving Sharpe ratios above 2.0.
+For instance, Walmart demonstrated exceptional performance with a 48.18% return and a 72.73% win rate, indicating a high return for the risk taken.
+The trading-frequency analysis offers valuable insights for enhancing strategy.
 The contrast between high-frequency trading (NVDA, with 44 trades and a

 -21.65% return) and selective trading (WMT, with 11 trades and a 48.18% return) underscores the importance of quality over quantity in trade execution.

-This finding has significant implications for practical implementation - focusing on high-probability setups with strong technical confirmation works better than frequent trading.
+This finding has significant implications for practical implementation: focusing on high-probability setups with strong technical confirmation works better than frequent trading.
 Risk management emerges as a crucial component of successful strategy.
 Utilizing dynamic position sizing based on prediction confidence and market conditions enables consistent performance across various market environments.
-The strategy's ability to control drawdowns, with top performers keeping maximum drawdowns under 5%, provides a solid foundation for sustainable trading performance.
+The strategy’s ability to control drawdowns, with top performers keeping maximum drawdowns under 5%, provides a solid foundation for sustainable trading performance.

-The use of SMOTE for handling class imbalance proved particularly valuable in improving the model's ability to identify profitable trading opportunities.
-This enhancement, combined with the hybrid architecture's ability to capture both local and temporal patterns in market data, contributes to the strategy's overall effectiveness.
+The use of SMOTE for handling class imbalance proved particularly valuable in improving the model’s ability to identify profitable trading opportunities.
+This enhancement, combined with the hybrid architecture’s ability to capture both local and temporal patterns in market data, contributes to the strategy’s overall effectiveness.

 The results also highlight several areas for future research and development.
-The strategy's performance with high-volatility stocks suggests the need for additional refinement in handling market stress conditions.
+The strategy’s performance with high-volatility stocks suggests the need for additional refinement in handling market stress conditions.
 There is potential for enhancing market regime detection and adaptive parameter optimization.
 Additionally, developing more sophisticated risk management frameworks could help address the challenges posed by different market conditions.

 These findings provide valuable insights for both academic research and practical implementation.
 The success of the hybrid approach, which combines deep learning with traditional technical analysis, points to a promising direction for future algorithmic trading strategies.
-The emphasis on risk management and selective trading provides a framework for sustainable performance, while the integration of advanced machine learning techniques offers new possibilities for market analysis and prediction.
+The emphasis on risk management and selective trading provides a framework for sustainable performance, while the integration of advanced machine-learning techniques offers new possibilities for market analysis and prediction.

 The practical implications extend beyond this specific implementation.
-The findings regarding risk management, trading frequency optimization, and market condition adaptation provide valuable guidance for developing algorithmic trading systems.
+The findings regarding risk management, trading frequency optimization, and market-condition adaptation provide valuable guidance for developing algorithmic trading systems.
 The success in handling class imbalance through SMOTE suggests potential applications in other areas of financial prediction and analysis.

 In conclusion, this research demonstrates the potential of combining deep learning with traditional financial analysis to develop effective trading strategies.
 The results provide a foundation for further development and optimization of algorithmic trading systems, while offering practical insights for implementation in real-world market conditions.
 The emphasis on risk management, selective trading, and adapting to market conditions provides a framework.